-Information regarding spinal cord injuries (SCI), from their types and levels to their effects and complications to possible treatment procedures, is widely available but not too easy to find.
-Every level of the cervical spinal cord that remains unharmed increases the person’s chances to achieve better recovery.
+Information regarding spinal cord injuries (SCI), from their types and levels to their effects and complications to possible treatment procedures, is widely available but not easy to find.
+Every level of the cervical spinal cord that remains unharmed increases the person’s chances of a better recovery.

 Get in touch with us and receive immediate help and information regarding a spinal cord injury that affects the C4 nerves, how different they are from other spinal cord injuries, and how people with spinal cord injuries recover.

 According to the National Spinal Cord Injury Statistical Center research, the most common SCI types are cervical and thoracic injuries.
-Thoracic damage is inferior to a cervical one, but it still has severe consequences.
+Thoracic damage is inferior to cervical one but still has severe consequences.

 A cervical level of injury is the most severe type of SCI.
 The severity and level of damage incurred on the spinal cord significantly influence the chance of paralysis.

-C4 SCIs occur near the midpoint of the cervical spinal cord, which includes the top portion of the spine and comprises seven vertebrae in the nape.
+C4 SCIs occur near the midpoint of the cervical spinal cord, including the top portion of the spine and seven vertebrae in the nape.

 There are two types of SCI, incomplete spinal cord injury and complete spinal cord injury:

 Incomplete injuries are those that result in partial damage to the spinal cord.
 The motor functions and amount of feeling maintained depend on the severity of the damage.

 An incomplete injury can be mild, causing slight muscle weakness, moderate, presenting chronic pain, or significantly severe, nearly indistinguishable from complete SCIs.